-On portfolio work, you are encouraged to work with (but not just copy) your fellow students, and look at their work.
+On portfolio work, you are encouraged to work with (but not just copy) your fellow students.
 We want everyone to get full credit on every assignment.
-Please help each other.

 Every assignment will have ample opportunities for individual creativity.
-Duplicate work will make me sad.
+Duplicate work will not be accepted.